Soma Games: Wind Up Robots and continuing Arc

 At the same time as development on F was taking place, Soma Games was also reportedly working on another of their initial game ideas, GRoG, which stood for "that Giant Robot Game you have."
-During development, work on the game evolved into working on a prequel, and on May 31, 2011 this prequel was announced to be released later in the year under the title "Wind Up Robots."
-Wind Up Robots missed its July launched date and eventually was released on December 14, 2011 for the Intel AppUp, iOS and Amazon Kindle Fire app stores.
-The game received generally positive reveiews, with some sources commenting favorably upon its originality and robot customization features but critiquing its tutorial and imprecise touch control movement.
+During development, work on the game evolved into working on a prequel, and on May 31, 2011, this prequel was announced to be released later in the year under the title "Wind Up Robots."
+Wind Up Robots missed its July launched date and eventually was released on December 14, 2011, for the Intel AppUp, iOS and Amazon Kindle Fire app stores.
+The game received generally positive reviews, with some sources commenting favorably upon its originality and robot customization features but critiquing its tutorial and imprecise touch control movement.
 In 2012 Soma participated in the Intel Ultimate Coder: Ultrabook Challenge to use the same assets from Wind Up Robots to make a spinoff game called Wind Up Football in six weeks.
-Wind Up Football was added as a game mode in an update to the original Wind Up Robots game at first, but was later released to appstores as a standalone game.
+Wind Up Football was added as a game mode in an update to the original Wind Up Robots game at first, but was later released to app stores as a standalone game.

-Going into 2012, during one of their weekly update YouTube videos, Soma announced that they planned to continue the Arc and GRoG storylines that they had developed.
-In order to remind players of the Arc storyline, Soma announced that they were remaking the original G: Into the Rain for X and X as G Prime.
+Soma Games helped host the 2011 Christian Video Game Developers Conference in their hometown of Newberg, Oregon.

 Redwall series

-In 2011, an associate had called Soma's founder Chris Skaggs to inform him that he had acquired the master license to the Redwall series from the author of the books, Brian Jacques (who had previously been very guarded about sharing the license with anyone).
-Chris and his associate entered into talks of developing a small mobile game for the Redwall brand, as mobile gaming was where the Soma team had the most experience.
-In 2013, a Kickstarter was set up to fund the Redwall game, and in 2018 the game was released on Steam for Mac and PC.
+In 2011, Chris Skaggs and Soma Games entered into talks regarding the development of a video game based on the Redwall series of books.
+Rights to develop the game were initially granted to Christopher and Alan Miller, who intended to additionally produce a feature film, but by 2013 the game rights were transferred to Soma Games.
+That same year, the company started a Kickstarter which raised nearly $18,000 to develop the game, and announced it would be entitled "Redwall: The Warrior Reborn".
+On August 9, Soma released a Minecraft map named Abbeycraft as a "precursor release" to the full adventure game using funds from the Kickstarter. and in September, 2018 the game was released on Steam for Mac and PC under the name The Lost Legends of Redwall: The Scout.
+During the development of The Scout, the Soma Games company grew from a team of less than five workers to over thirty people.
+Two sequels to the game, The Scout Act 2 and The Scout Act 3 were released on April 30th, 2021 and December 25th, 2021, respectively.
+A narrative Redwall mobile app was also released in November 2021.